ariabee/python-excel-sums/README.md

 ## Acknowledgments

-* Shout-out to Rohit for giving me "homework" and sending me educational YouTube videos.
+* Shout-out to Rohit for giving me this "homework" and sending me educational YouTube videos.